Courses Offered in London

 London 2014 Courses

-History of English Common Law, taught by Professor Barbara Lentz
+History of the English Common Law (2 hours), taught by Professor Zoe Niesel

 Non-Wake Forest students should confirm that credit for these courses is accepted in their home law school.
 Grades for non-Wake Forest students will be only on a Pass/Fail basis (with a “C” being the minimum grade to earn a passing grade.)